PharmacyInfoline

 Difficult:

-Difficult questions are towards the end because the respondent is in “response mode” also, when completing an online questionnaire, the progress bars lets the respondent know that they are almost done so they are more willing to answer more difficult questions.
+Difficult questions are towards the end because the respondent is in “response mode” also when completing an online questionnaire, the progress bars lets the respondent know that they are almost done so they are more willing to answer more complex questions.

 Classification:

-Classification or demographic question should be at the end because typically they can feel like personal questions which will make respondents uncomfortable and not willing to finish survey.
+Classification or demographic questions should be at the end because they can typically feel like personal questions that will make respondents uncomfortable and unwilling to finish the survey.

 Basic rules for questionnaire